AzulSyst/Tooling-Task-V2/README.md

 ## Design Decisions

-Python because of simplicity of a task and availability of modules.
+Python because of simplicity of the task and availability of libraries designed for the task.

 ## 🚀 Installation